Media & Technology

 Our practice covers a wide range of subjects and client profiles providing services to museums and corporations in the form of exhibition planning, design and consulting services.

 Before we begin to work on the drawing table, we meet with our clients to understand their institution, their audience and mission.
 Through this dialogue, a comprehensive approach is defined, and by studying our clients’ resources and business model, we define a concept for the development of the project and how it will be assimilated into the institution’s culture and its communities.

 The key components of strategic planning include an understanding of the client's vision, mission and values.
-We combine the goals for which the institution is striving and suggest creative initiatives that help our clients to get there.
+We examine the goals that the institution is striving and suggest creative initiatives that help our clients to get there.
 We work with our client’s team and conduct strategic planning sessions.
-As a result we produce reports that guide and inform the further development of the project, becoming a resource for board, trustee, staff and community decision making.
+As a result, we produce reports that guide and inform the further development of the project, becoming a resource for board, trustee, staff and community decision-making.

 Strategic planning documents developed for the "Parque de la Movilidad" (MOVO) museum project in Medellín, Colombia

 This process combines researching, organizing and analyzing content with creative forms of presentation.
 The resulting product provides a vision for the visitor experience and recommends the most effective, efficient, and practical ways to convey that vision.
 Our interpretive planning documents inform the development of the project and provide resources for fund raising, architectural design, and exhibit development.

 Interpretive planning documents developed for the project: "Parque de la Movilidad" -MOVO

 During the master planning phase of the "Parque de la Movilidad" project, ZDS met with hundreds of industry leaders from private and public entities to gain their support and participation in the estimated $100 million museum park.